 Gasoline accounts for the largest share of total petroleum products produced each year in U.S. petroleum refineries.

 Refineries and blending facilities combine various gasoline blending components and fuel ethanol to produce the finished motor gasoline that is sold for use in the United States.
-They add biodiesel to petroleum diesel fuel to make biodiesel fuel.
+They may also add biomass-based diesel fuel to petroleum fuels to make blends of biomass-based diesel, jet fuel, and heating oil.

 Refining output is larger than input